okld/streamlit-elements/README.md

     #   onChange={handleChange}
     # />

-    # Initialize a new item in session state called "text"
+    # Initialize a new item in session state called "my_text"
     if "my_text" not in st.session_state:
         st.session_state.my_text = ""

-    # When our text field changes, this function will be called.
+    # When text field changes, this function will be called.
     # To know which parameters are passed to the callback,
     # you can refer to the element's documentation.
     def handle_change(event):
         st.session_state.my_text = event.target.value

     # Here we display what we have typed in our text field
-    mui.typography(st.session_state.my_text)
+    mui.Typography(st.session_state.my_text)

-    # And here we give our 'handle_change' callback to the 'on_change'
+    # And here we give our 'handle_change' callback to the 'onChange'
     # property of the text field.
-    mui.text_field(label="Input some text here", on_change=handle_change)
+    mui.TextField(label="Input some text here", onChange=handle_change)
 ```
 - MUI text field event: https://mui.com/components/text-fields/#uncontrolled-vs-controlled
 - MUI text field API: https://mui.com/api/text-field/